zhulik/margelet/README.md

 # margelet
 Telegram Bot Framework for Go based on [telegram-bot-api](https://github.com/Syfaro/telegram-bot-api)

+It uses Redis for storing it's states, configs and so on

 **Note: margelet in early beta now.
 Any advices and suggestions is required**